Word Meanings - BEFOUL - Book Publishers vocabulary database

 1. To make pure or clear from material defilement, admixture, or imperfection; to free from extraneous or noxious matter; as, to purify liquors or metals; to purify the blood; to purify the air.
 2. Hence, in figurative uses: To free from guilt - SIGNALIZE

 1. To make signal or eminent; to render distinguished from what is common; to distinguish.
 It is this passion which drives men to all the ways we see in use of signalizing themselves.
 Burke.
-2. To communicate with by means of a signal; as, a ship - CORRECTLY
+2. To communicate with by means of a signal; as, a ship - BLACKEN

 Etym: 1.
 To make or render black.
 While the long funerals blacken all the way.
 Pope 2.
 To make dark; to darken; to cloud.
 "Blackened the whole heavens."
 South.
-3. To defame; to sully, as reputation; to make infamous; as, vice blackens - SLANDEROUS
+3. To defame; to sully, as reputation; to make infamous; as, vice blackens - CORRECTLY

 1. Given or disposed to slander; uttering slander.
 "Slanderous tongue."
 Shak.
 2. Embodying or containing slander; calumnious; as, slanderous words, speeches, or reports. -- Slan"der*ous*ly, adv. -- Slan"der*ous*ness, n. - CORRUPTIONIST